 Christmas Sweet Treats to Make With Kids

 This month we’re joining a special series at So You Call Yourself a Homeschooler called, “A Goodie a Day Until Christmas.”
-Instead of sharing a specific recipe for this series, we wanted to share with you a concept that can […]
+Instead of sharing a specific recipe for this series, we wanted to share with you a concept that can be adapted in many ways for Christmas sweet treats that […]

 Homeschooling Through the Holidays: Engaging the Senses

 NextGen Homeschool is proud to join 26 fabulous homeschool bloggers for a special Christmas series at UpsideDown Homeschooling called, “The ABCs of Homeschooling Through the Holidays.”
-Homeschooling during the busy holiday season can be challenging, but it also presents a […]
+Homeschooling during the busy holiday season can be challenging, but it also presents a lot of unique opportunities for the whole family.
+Every Monday […]

 Autumn Inspiration: Fall Foliage Hikes

 When it comes to Autumn inspiration, the scenic mountains of Colorado and Aspen groves turning into blankets of pure gold never fail to take my breath away.
-One of my family’s most treasured Autumn traditions is taking fall foliage hikes […]
+One of my family’s most treasured Autumn traditions is taking fall foliage hikes in the high country.
+This year, the trees are just […]